13. Autofocus Performance

 The Z6 focuses best on high-texture areas, so make sure to find subjects with as much contrast as possible when you want to use this feature.
 If you find a good subject, you’ll be able to use the Z6 in remarkably dark conditions to lock focus precisely.
 I took the photo below in very low light environment and the camera was able to autofocus on the rocks without any issues:

 In fact, I like the brighter preview so much that I wish you could use it while focusing manually, particularly for something like Milky Way photography.
 As good as the Z6’s low-light AF can be, it still won’t autofocus on a star in the dark of night.
 That’s no surprise, of course; I wouldn’t expect such insane performance, even though the Fuji X-T3 somehow manages to make it work.
-But I would love to have the brighter preview available for manual focus work, since it’s not easy to pinpoint a star at night based on the normal LCD image.
+But I would love to have the brighter preview available for manual focus work since it’s not easy to pinpoint a star at night based on the normal LCD image.
 This, too, could be added with a firmware update, and it would be a very welcome sight.

-13.5 Adapted Lenses via FTZ
+Adapted Lenses via FTZ

 When adapting F-mount lenses onto the Z6 via the FTZ adapter, focus performance noticeably declines.
 For one, low-light AF doesn’t work as well, so you’re confined to brighter shooting conditions.
 You’ll also find that the Z6 gives up focus more quickly in general, regardless of lighting conditions.
 You need to be more careful about your subject and find something with as much contrast as possible.
 Accuracy stays quite high when it does lock on, though.

 Again, I’ll emphasize that these issues are not going to ruin your day-to-day photography.
-The autofocus performance from the FTZ adapter is not vastly worse; it’s just a step down.
+The autofocus performance from the FTZ adapter is not vastly worse; it’s just a step-down.
 You can still get plenty of good photos from adapted lenses, generally without focusing issues at all.
 But if you tend to push against the boundaries of the Z6’s focus system anyway, you’ll run into them sooner when you adapt a lens.

-13.6 Is the Z6’s Autofocus Good Enough?
+Is the Z7’s Autofocus Good Enough?

-14. Shooting Speed (FPS) and Buffer
+Shooting Speed (FPS) and Buffer

-Overall, 12 FPS, even with limitations, is pretty impressive for any camera today.
-Each 12-bit lossless compressed RAW file is around 22.5 megabytes; that’s a lot of data to process.
+The Nikon Z6 is capable of shooting at up to 12 frames per second, which is pretty impressive for any camera today.
+Each 14-bit lossless compressed RAW file is around 28.2 megabytes – that’s a lot of data to process.
 Unfortunately, though, the Z6 buffer doesn’t do a great job keeping up with all this information.
-You’ll only get about 35 photos at 12 FPS shooting, or roughly three seconds before the camera slows down.
-At 9 FPS and 14-bit RAW, that turns into 43 photos, which is almost five seconds of shooting.
+You’ll only get about 43 photos at 12 FPS shooting, or roughly 3.6 seconds before the camera slows down.
 Here is the full chart, comparing the Z6 to the Z7, D850, D810, D800, and D750:

 DSLR | Image Type | File Size | Buffer |